elch93/tgc-proj4-django2/README.md

 The profile app can allow for multiple addresses.
 Order made to the address should also be stored in the order transaction history, or to be more precise, the Order Model.
 A wishlist feature can be implemented for users to add products they want for future reference.

 #### Products: Size Chart, Sales Prices, Rating, Pagination
-The product details page can include features like star ratings in addition to reviews, pagination for better organization when the list of products gets longer, and a size chart which gives users a reference to the sizes of apparels.
+The product details page can include features like star ratings in addition to reviews, pagination for better organization when the list of products/reviews/transaction history gets longer, and a size chart which gives users a reference to the sizes of apparels.
 Products with 'sale' tag can have their original prices displayed for comparison.

 #### Discount Codes
 Like most online shopping businesses these days, there can be a discount code system that provides various benefits to customers such as a price discount or free gifts.